-Freehold is targeting multi-year financial support partnerships with organizations that align with employees' interests and benefit the community as a whole.
-We take pride in doubling any charitable donations (to an annual maximum of one thousand dollars) made by an employee to help democratize decisions pertaining to charitable giving and to help further support our engaged workforce.
+Freehold targets multi-year financial support partnerships with organizations that align with employees' interests and benefit the community as a whole.
+We take pride in doubling any charitable donations made by an employee (to an annual maximum of one thousand dollars) and providing financial support for charitable organizations our employees volunteer with to help democratize decisions pertaining to charitable giving and to help further support our engaged workforce.